oncokb/oncokb-annotator/README.md

 The acceptable values are HGVSp_Short, HGVSp, HGVSg and Genomic_Change(case-insensitive).
 Please see data/example.sh for examples.
 If you do not specify query type, the MafAnnotator will try to figure out the query type based on the headers.

+#### For HGVSp_Short
-For HGVSp_Short, the annotator takes alteration from the column HGVSp_Short or Alteration
+The annotator takes alteration from the column HGVSp_Short or Alteration

+#### For HGVSp
-For HGVSp, the annotator takes alteration from the column HGVSp or Alteration
+The annotator takes alteration from the column HGVSp or Alteration

+#### For HGVSg
-For HGVSg, the annotator takes alteration from the column HGVSg or Alteration
+The annotator takes alteration from the column HGVSg or Alteration

+#### For Genomic_Change
-For Genomic_Change, the annotator takes genomic change from columns Chromosome, Start_Position, End_Position, Reference_Allele, Tumor_Seq_Allele1 and Tumor_Seq_Allele2.
+The annotator takes genomic change from columns Chromosome, Start_Position, End_Position, Reference_Allele, Tumor_Seq_Allele1(Optional) and Tumor_Seq_Allele2.
+Typically Tumor_Seq_Allele1 is the reference allele, Tumor_Seq_Allele2 is the variant allele.
+This is why Tumor_Seq_Allele1 is optional.
+The annotator uses both if the value is different from Reference_Allele.
+Tumor_Seq_Allele2 has higher priority than Tumor_Seq_Allele1.

 Annotation with Genomic_Change is relatively slow.
 We need to annotate the variant first with GenomeNexus(https://www.genomenexus.org/) then get annotation one by one.
 There is a plan to improve this method.
 If you are annotating a lot of data, please prioritize using other query type if applicable.